AdaCore/spark2014/docs/ug/gnatprove.rst

    :language: ada
    :linenos:

-Note that the proof objectives of the individual loops has not changed, but the post condition that sums up the effects of the two loops has.
+Note that the proof objectives of the individual loops have not changed, but the post condition that sums up the effects of the two loops has.
 We get the following proof results: